These freezer sweet potato waffles are healthy, crispy, and the easiest make-ahead breakfast recipe!

 But I have waffles!
 Bright, sunny sweet potato waffles, fresh from the freezer, perfectly crispy, and they took me all of 3 minutes to make this morning.

-I am working really hard on the recipes from our 14 Day Breakfast Prep Challenge, and loved the idea of a quick and healthy freezer breakfast waffle that goes directly from the freezer into the toaster.
+I am working on more easy, healthy meal prep breakfast ideas and loved the idea of a quick and healthy freezer breakfast waffle that goes directly from the freezer into the toaster.
 So here we are.
 And they are better than I could have imagined!

 I tested these freezer sweet potato waffles a lot.
 Criteria: crispy texture (a must!), but with as healthy as I could possibly make them.